MS-XIII/Cyd-Marauder-Web/README.md

   <b>This repo will hold the flasher-tool to upload/flash a custom verion of <a href=hhttps://github.com/justcallmekoko/ESP32Marauder/wiki/about>Wifi Marauder</a> for the CYD AKA Cheap Yellow Display.
 This build features a few great fixes and customzations.</b>

+  <a href=https://msxiii-cyd-marauder.xyz>MS-XIII Tool</a>

   <br>